Bayesian Predictive Synthesis with Outcome-Dependent Pools: Gibbs Sampler

 \section{Gibbs Sampler}

-In this section, we detail the Monte Carlo methods used to sample from the posterior distribution for $(\q_t,\x_t,\bbeta_t,\bSigma_t|y_t)$.
-For readability, we omit the $t$ subscript, understanding that sampling takes place within a single point in time after observing $y_t$.
+This section details the Monte Carlo sampling of $(\q_t,\x_t,\bbeta_t,\bSigma_t|y_t)$.
+In what follows, the $t$ subscript is omitted in notation, for clarity, with the understanding that sampling takes place at each single point in time after observing $y_t$.

-Our Gibbs sampler has some complications due to the discrete nature of our synthesis mixure model \eqref{eq:alpha}.
-To aid in computation, we augment with a latent variable $z\in(0:J)$ that denotes the component of the mixture, with
+The Gibbs sampler has some complications due to the discrete nature of the mixture synthesis model~\eqref{eq:cross_weights}.
+This is partly addressed by augmenting with a latent variable $z\in(0:J)$ that denotes the component of the mixture; then